 Unfortunately, some drivers disregard the law and drive without insurance.
-About one of every eight drivers in Georgia is uninsured, according to the Insurance Information Institute.
-Others have unknowingly allowed their insurance coverage to lapse.
+Approximately 1 in 8 drivers in Georgia is knowingly driving around without valid insurance, based on a recent study by the Insurance Information Institute.
+Other drivers often unknowingly have let their insurance coverage expire or lapse.
 An at-fault driver may be uncooperative or untruthful after an accident because the driver has no auto insurance coverage and is concerned about losing their driver’s license and having their vehicle impounded if the police discover that fact.
 The driver will have to obtain insurance in order to recover their vehicle.

 If the driver is uninsured or has insufficient insurance to cover the cost of treating your injuries, you can file a claim under you own uninsured/underinsured motorist policy.
 Your UM/UIM policy should protect you if you are involved in an accident with a motorist without insurance.

 Did the Driver Report the Accident to Their Insurance Company?